 We’ve already talked a lot about increasing SaaS adoption rates.
 Organizations rely on SaaS applications in critical operations more and more often.
-It’s stipulated by numerous benefits that SaaS provide to businesses.
+It’s stipulated by numerous benefits that SaaS provides to businesses.
 First of all, it’s a seeming cost reduction.
-Secondly, simplicity of SaaS deployment allow business units remain flexible and do not interrupt the business process while waiting for the IT dept approval to install new software.
+Secondly, the simplicity of SaaS deployment allows business units to remain flexible and do not interrupt the business process while waiting for the IT dept approval to install new software.
 Besides, SaaS applications easily grow with businesses.
 Thirdly, businesses are happy to shake off software renewal, support and maintenance to vendors.
-And the last but not least reason is that SaaS applications are available night and day 7 days a week from anywhere if you have an electronic device and an Internet access.
+And the last but not least reason is that SaaS applications are available night and day 7 days a week from anywhere if you have an electronic device and Internet access.

 However, a SaaS app is a coin with two sides.
-On the negative side, the simplicity of SaaS deployment instigates SaaS application “cloud sprawl” – uncontrolled proliferation of cloud services in the organization.
+On the negative side, the simplicity of SaaS deployment instigates SaaS application “cloud sprawl” – the uncontrolled proliferation of cloud services in the organization.
 As a result, lots of applications are not on the radar of IT depts becoming shadow IT.
 Besides, cloud sprawl leads to the increase of excessive costs.
-IT budgets are literally wasted on unutilised and underused applications.
+IT budgets are literally wasted on unutilized and underused applications.
 Besides, shadow IT is not accounted for in Profit and Loss (P&L) reports.
 Some employees do not use purchased applications as they do not need them to perform their routine operations or are simply not properly trained to adopt new apps.
 Some users forget to unsubscribe from the apps they do not need any longer and companies continue paying for orphaned subscriptions.
 These pitfalls are used by SaaS vendors to increase their profits.

 Of course, SaaS vendors are not villains and do not create ambiguities for their customers on purpose.
-They strive to develop useful applications that can help users achieve their business objectives, however profits still do matter for their own objectives and existence.
-That is why users’ non-compliance and ignorance plays into vendors’ hands, cause they can make money out of audits and true-ups.
+They strive to develop useful applications that can help users achieve their business objectives, however, profits still do matter for their own objectives and existence.
+That is why users’ non-compliance and ignorance play into vendors’ hands, cause they can make money out of audits and true-ups.
 The situation when users do not manage SaaS application entitlements or renewals is also advantageous for SaaS vendors – organizations continue paying for applications that they don’t really need, as these apps are not utilized or are underused.
 For instance, Office 365 Business Premium costs $15 per user/month, while Office 365 Business costs $10 per user/month.
 Therefore, a company that purchased 1000 licenses of Office 365 Business Premium, out of which only 300 are fully used, blows away $42,000 a year.

 Some SaaS vendors provide users with application usage reports.
-However, these vendor reports and reports some customers try to generate themselves are often incomplete and do not tell how many SaaS applications are really used, whether they are intensively used, by whom, etc. Such incomprehensive reports do not allow organizations make efficient license management decisions.
-Organizations need more information to understand whether they are over- or underlicensed and take the corresponding measures.
+However, these vendor reports and reports some customers try to generate themselves are often incomplete and do not tell how many SaaS applications are really used, whether they are intensively used, by whom, etc. Such incomprehensive reports do not allow organizations to make efficient license management decisions.
+Organizations need more information to understand whether they are over or under-licensed and take the corresponding measures.